csyhuang/hn2016_falwa/readme.md

 - [Huang and Nakamura (2017, GRL)](http://onlinelibrary.wiley.com/doi/10.1002/2017GL073760/full).
 - [Nakamura and Huang (2018, Science)](https://doi.org/10.1126/science.aat0721) *Atmospheric Blocking as a Traffic Jam in the Jet Stream*.
 - [Neal et al (2022, GRL)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021GL097699) *The 2021 Pacific Northwest Heat Wave and Associated Blocking: Meteorology and the Role of an Upstream Cyclone as a Diabatic Source of Wave Activity*.
-- Lubis et al (submitted). *Cloud-Radiative Effects Significantly Increase Wintertime Atmospheric Blocking in the Euro-Atlantic Sector*.
+- Lubis et al (in review). *Cloud-Radiative Effects Significantly Increase Wintertime Atmospheric Blocking in the Euro-Atlantic Sector*.

 ## Citing this package